 In his encyclical Christifideles Laici, The Members of Christ's Faithful People, Our Holy Father echoes the words of the Second Vatican council, calling all of us to go into the vineyard, "The Council, then, makes an earnest plea in the Lord's name that all lay people give a glad, generous, and prompt response to the impulse of the Holy Spirit and to the voice of Christ, who is giving them an especially urgent invitation at this moment."
 For as Our Holy Father has also said, summoning the laity to a new and an urgent Eucharistic Evangelization, "The encouragement and the deepening of Eucharistic Worship are proofs of that authentic renewal which the Council set itself as an aim and of which they are the central point."

-the 2000th birthday of Jesus, let us do the will of Our Father in Heaven, as spoken to us by Our Holy Father on earth, that Jesus in the Most Blessed Sacrament may be adored perpetually in "all parishes and Christian communities throughout the world."
+As we rapidly approach the Jubilee year and prepare for the celebration of the 2000th birthday of Jesus, let us do the will of Our Father in Heaven, as spoken to us by Our Holy Father on earth, that Jesus in the Most Blessed Sacrament may be adored perpetually in "all parishes and Christian communities throughout the world."
 May we respond generously and "take an active, conscientious and responsible part in the mission of the Church in this great moment in history made especially dramatic by occurring on the threshold of the Third Millennium," (Christifideles Laici, The Members of Christ's Faithful People).
 For as Our Holy Father goes on to say, "A new state of affairs today both in the Church and in social, economic, political and cultural life, calls with a particular urgency for the action of the lay faithful.
 If lack of commitment is always unacceptable, the present time renders it even more so.
 It is not permissible for anyone to remain idle."

 With St. Peter Julian Eymard let us pray for the coming of Our Father's Kingdom on earth, "Grant us the grace and mission of Your holy love so that we may be able to effectively extend Your Eucharistic kingdom everywhere."
 For as Our Holy Father, Pope John Paul II, "Since Christ is the only way to the Father, in order to highlight His living and saving presence in the Church and the world, the International Eucharistic Congress will take place in Rome, on the occasion of the Great Jubilee.
 The Year 2000 will be intensely Eucharistic: in the Sacrament of the Eucharist the Savior, who took flesh in Mary's womb twenty centuries ago, continues to offer Himself to humanity as the source of Divine Life," (Tertio Millennio Adveniente).
 And as Pope John Paul II has beckoned us over and over during his papacy, "Open, indeed, open wide the doors to Christ!"
 May we open our hearts and our Churches that Jesus in the Most Blessed Sacrament may be adored, that we may do the will of Our Father in Heaven and Our Father on earth today, and His Kingdom may come.